Renaissance: Origins

 Many argue that the ideas characterizing the Renaissance had their origin in Florence at the turn of the 13th and 14th centuries, in particular with the writings of Dante Alighieri (1265–1321) and Petrarch (1304–1374), as well as the paintings of Giotto di Bondone (1267–1337).
-Some writers date the Renaissance quite precisely; one proposed starting point is 1401, when the rival geniuses Lorenzo Ghiberti and Filippo Brunelleschi competed for the contract to build the bronze doors for the Baptistery of the Florence Cathedral (Ghiberti then won).
+Some writers date the Renaissance quite precisely; one proposed starting point is 1401, when the rival geniuses Lorenzo Ghiberti and Filippo Brunelleschi competed for the contract to build the bronze doors for the Baptistery of the Florence Cathedral (Ghiberti won).
 Others see more general competition between artists and polymaths such as Brunelleschi, Ghiberti, Donatello, and Masaccio for artistic commissions as sparking the creativity of the Renaissance.

 Yet it remains much debated why the Renaissance began in Italy, and why it began when it did.
 Accordingly, several theories have been put forward to explain its origins.

-During the Renaissance, money and art went hand in hand.
-Artists depended entirely on patrons while the patrons needed money to foster artistic talent.
-Wealth was brought to Italy in the 14th, 15th, and 16th centuries by expanding trade into Asia and Europe.
-Silver mining in Tyrol increased the flow of money.
-Luxuries from the Muslim world, brought home during the Crusades, increased the prosperity of Genoa and Venice.

-Jules Michelet defined the 16th-century Renaissance in France as a period in Europe's cultural history that represented a break from the Middle Ages, creating a modern understanding of humanity and its place in the world.
+Peter Rietbergen posits that various influential Proto-Renaissance movements started from roughly 1300 onwards across many regions of Europe.